intergiro/developer-portal/docs/2d/getting-started/authentication.md

 ## Session

 API keys are used for logging in and are provided separately.
-Each API key has specific permissions assigned.
-Permissions can only be specified while creating a new API key.
+Each API key has specific permissions assigned, which can only be specified when creating a new API key.
 Only users having a set of API key manage permissions can create, renew, list or delete API keys.

-A key does not have an identity, They act on behalf of a company.
-Thus, it's very important to make sure to secure it properly.
-In case of any issues or questions with API Key it's highly recommended to contact the Integration manager.
+A key does not have an identity.
+It acts on behalf of a company.
+Thus, it's very important to make sure it is properly secured.
+In case of any issues or questions with API keys, it is highly recommended to contact the Integration manager.

 Session API endpoints allow you to obtain and subsequently renew access tokens.